 Don’t have a spotter?
 Bench press in a squat rack.
-You can adjust the pins to a safe depth - an inch or two above your chest.
+You can adjust the pins to a safe depth - an inch above your chest.
 So, even if you go a level up on your maximum weight capacity, the rack will catch the bar if you fail to hold it mid-rep.

 5. Take Your Time

 Even if you correct your form and do the right exercise, your bench-pressing abilities will not skyrocket.
 You have to be patient and take your sweet time with it.
-If you feel that you can’t take in more weight, don’t push your body to lift more weight as that will make you vulnerable to injuries.
+If you feel that you can’t take in more weight, don’t push your body to lift more weight, as that will make you vulnerable to injuries.